V. K. Iya

-Vasudeva Kilara Iya is an Indian Nuclear Scientist and the First Head of the radioisotope and radiation technology programme of the Department of Atomic Energy (DAE) and a former Group Director at BARC (1974-1987).
+Vasudeva Kilara Iya (16 September 1927 – 10 August 2024) was an Indian nuclear scientist and the First Head of the radioisotope and radiation technology programme of the Department of Atomic Energy (DAE) and a former Group Director at BARC (1974–1987).

 Iya is widely regarded as the founding father of the Indian programme on radioisotopes and allied areas.
 He is described as the ‘Pitamahah of Isotopes’ by Anil Kakodkar in his tribute to Iya in the Book ‘The Renaissance Man’ brought out by his daughters in 2010.

 He played a key role in the formation of Board of Radiation and Isotope Technology (BRIT) in 1987.
 He is the first Chairman of the Experts Committee to evaluate and recommend grant of Performance Related Incentive Scheme - Group (PRIS-G) for the Industry and Mineral sector Units of DAE.
 He is the first Regional Cooperation Agreement for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific (RCA) National Representative of India for the IAEA-RCA initiative launched in 1972.
 He is the Founder President of the professional body, National Association for Applications of Radioisotopes and Radiation in Industry (NAARRI) formed in 1976; he also served as the President of the Association of Medical Physicists of India (AMPI, 1985–87).

 The Prime Minister of India bestowed up on him the 2009 DAE Homi Bhabha Life Time Achievement Award in March 2011.
 He also received Life Time Achievement awards of professional bodies, NAARRI in 1995 and Indian Nuclear Society (INS) in November 2004.

 Early life, education and marriage

 Vasudeva Kilara Iya was born on 16 September 1927 in Baroda (now Vadodara), Gujarat.
 He is the fifth child of his parents K. L. N. Iya and Sharda Iya.
 He graduated in Chemistry from the University of Pune, did his M.Sc., with 1st Rank and Gold Medal, from the Central College, Bangalore, affiliated to the University of Mysore.
 Joined the Indian Institute of Science as a Research Scholar in the General Chemistry Department in 1949.
 In September 1950, he left for France on a French Government Scholarship to pursue his Doctorate at the Sorbonne University of Paris.
-He completed his Docteur-es-Sciencs (D. Sc.)
+He completed his Docteur ès Sciences (D. Sc.)
 Degree (Tres Honourable) under Felix Trombe (Director of a lab under CNRS).
 The doctoral research work was on the separation and study of Scandium at the Rare Earths lab.

 In June 1957, V. K. Iya married Shrimati, daughter of B. N. Sastri and Bhagirathamma Sastri.